 Think about the purpose of saving money.

-Are you trying to build an emergency fund in case your once-reliable car breaks down and need to pay for repairs?
+Are you trying to build an emergency fund in case your once-reliable car breaks down and you need to pay for repairs?
 Or maybe you’re sick and tired of debt and want to stop living paycheck to paycheck.
 It’s absolutely fine if you want to save up money for a once-in-a-lifetime trip to Asia and travel across Europe.

 Just be honest with yourself and set goals that are important to you, not to other people.